SinaS24/Diabetes-risk-and-insights/README.md

 ## Key DAX Measures

-Power BI DAX was used to implement:
+DAX measures were used to implement:

 ### ➤ Risk Score Calculation

+Used a weighted model based on data and additional research.

 ```DAX
 Risk_Score_2 =